cfengine/documentation/reference/functions/filestat.markdown

     * `dirname` : the directory portion of the file name
     * `linktarget` : if the file is a `symlink`, its *final* target.
 The target is chased up to 32 levels of recursion.
 On Windows, this returns the file name itself.
     * `linktarget_shallow` :  if the file is a `symlink`, its *first* target.
 On Windows, this returns the file name itself.
+    * `xattr` : a string with newline-separated extended attributes and SELinux contexts in `key=value<NEWLINE>key2=value2<NEWLINE>tag1<NEWLINE>tag2` format.

+On Mac OS X, you can list and set extended attributes with the `xattr` utility.

+On SELinux, the contexts are the same as what you see with `ls -Z`.

 **Example:**